Home » Blog » 3 Steps to Develop Your Writing Voice

 How to Develop your Author Voice

-If you’re still lost, you can keep certain thoughts in mind when writing.
+Keep certain thoughts in mind when writing.
 Consider these 3 things when developing your author voice.

 1. Be concise.
 Don’t ramble.
 Your most powerful writing—the writing that will make you most memorable—will be to the point.
 Having a level of description in your book is good, but when it takes the author 3 pages to say something that could be said in a paragraph, your writing is not concise enough.
 Trim it down to distill your writing.
 Be specific.
 An important part of showing versus telling, being specific means you’ll use specific terms and exciting verbs.
 Be sure your ideas and main points are clear.

 2. Know your reader, and what resonates with them.
-Is your target reader a teenage girl, ages 14-17?
+Is your target reader a teenage girl, ages 13-17?
 If so, it’s time to brush up on your use of slang words and understand what kids these days are talking about, thinking about, or doing.
 Readers will only connect with your work if they feel they are understood, and as the author, it’s your job to ensure that you can speak to them effectively.
 The topics you discuss in your books—and your characters’ understanding of these issues—should be aligned with your readers’ ideals.

 3. Remember perspective, style, and tone.
 How are you using these to tell your stories?
 These may be difficult at first to master, but as you write, you’ll find that you have a natural “voice.”
 After you’ve published several books, readers will come to expect the same type of feeling they had when they read your previous work.